cosc2336-ds-alg/assg12/README.md

    current class semester and section.
 2. Clone the repository using the SSH URL to your local class DevBox development environment.
-3. Checkout the 'origins/feedback' branch to your local working DevBox repository.
 4. Configure the project by running the `configure` script from a terminal.
 5. Confirm that the project builds and runs, though no tests will be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
 6. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
-Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when committing your work.
+Also make sure that you link all task issues with the open `Feedback` pull request in your GitHub assignment repository.

 # Assignment Tasks